aj77hub/aj77hub.github.io/README.md

-This is my first game I created with the help of the Chat-GPT
+This is my first game I made!